paulina-grab-owska/parallel-and-distributed-programming/README.md

-# This repository contains a semester of research and analysis of how parallel and distributed programming works
+# This repository contains a semester of research and analysis of how parallel and distributed programming works in C and Java